-Join the Prindle Institute for Ethics on February 1, 2020 for our sixth annual Indiana High School Ethics Bowl competition!
-Teams from across Indiana will compete for the opportunity to attend the National High School Ethics Bowl Competition, hosted by the University of North Carolina-Chapel Hill.
-First- through fourth-place finishers are also eligible to compete in the Prindle Institute’s third annual National Summer High School Ethics Bowl Invitational in summer 2020.
-Please contact Emily Knuth email@example.com with any questions.
+On Saturday, February 5, 2022, the Prindle Institute for Ethics will host the Indiana High School Ethics Bowl competition.
+Teams from across Indiana compete for a spot at the National High School Ethics Bowl Competition, hosted by the University of North Carolina-Chapel Hill.
+First- through fourth-place finishers are eligible to compete in the Prindle Institute’s annual National Summer High School Ethics Bowl Invitational.
+Please contact Leslie Petiniot (firstname.lastname@example.org) with any questions.

 Frequently Asked Questions

 What is the date for the 2022 Indiana High School Ethics Bowl?

 Will this be an in-person or virtual event?

 We are planning to hold the event in person.
 Masking and social distancing will be required at all times during the event.
 We will continue to monitor the COVID situation and any shifts in DePauw policies throughout the fall and early winter.
 If necessary, we will pivot to an online competition on February 5 & 6, 2022.

 Is there a cost to register my team?